THANK YOU FOR YOUR REQUEST

 Decorate with dining room rugs may not be the easiest thing to do but it adds a touch of style that can transform your dining room decor.

 A Fluffy pile can permanently trap every crumb from the table.
 Too-small rugs can trip up chairs.
-But a good rug can bring color, texture, warmth and style to the dining room.
-We are here to give you some advises that you must pay attention to in the moment that you’re choosing a dining rug.
+But a good rug can bring color, texture, warmth, and style to the dining room.
+We are here to give you some advises that you must pay attention to at the moment that you’re choosing a dining rug.

 The Size of The Rug